-3. A party must submit to the court EITHER

-a) a hard copy version of any proposed additional questions for voir dire examination, proposed form of special verdict and proposed additional jury instructions; OR, IF THE PARTY HAS ACCESS TO E-MAIL, b) an electronic copy of any proposed additional voir dire questions, proposed form of special verdict and proposed jury instructions in full electronic text (that is, not just by citation) by e-mailing them in a single document in WordPerfect or Microsoft Word format to ecfbbc@wiwd.uscourts.gov.
+3. A party must submit to the court an electronic copy of any proposed additional voir dire questions, proposed form of special verdict and proposed jury instructions in full electronic text (that is, not just by citation) by e-mailing them to chambers in WordPerfect or Microsoft Word format to wiwd\bbc@wiwd.uscourts.gov.
+The subject line of the e-mail sent to chambers must include the case number and the phrase Final Pretrial Submissions.